Alewy00/Mouse-trapped/README.md

 ## Technologies

-I will be using Canvas and Javascript to complete this project
+I used Canvas and Javascript to complete this project

 ## Timeframe

 - Day 1, I would like to have a room that a character can move around in

-- Day 2, I would like to have an inteactive puzzle in day the first room
+- Day 2, I would like to have the first interactive puzzle completed

-- Day3, Complete other 2 rooms with puzzles
+- Day3, I would like to have the maze puzzle completed

-- Day 4 , add styling
+- Day 4, add styling

-- Day 5- complete bonsus features (A boss level
+- Day 5, complete bonsus features (Timer and Rankings)